lyronang/Facial-Recognition/README.md

 After training your model, feed the path and it will be able to recognise faces.

-Uses CNTK backend, cv2 and dlib
+Uses CNTK backend, cv2 and dlib and vgg19 model

 Use conda install -c menpo dlib